Child and Spousal Support on Ontario Works

-Any amount collected for child support is exempt income under Ontario Works and individuals will be able to keep the full amount of child support.
-Note: spousal support continues to be deducted.
+Any amount collected for child support is exempt income under Ontario Works, and individuals will be able to keep the full amount of child support.

-Several community organizations are willing to assist individuals to pursue child and/or spousal support, whether it is a new claim or a change to an existing court order.
+There are many community organizations who can help individuals pursue child and/or spousal support, whether it’s for a new claim or a change to an existing court order.

 Bridging Family Conflict